U.S. Footwear Firms Warn Trump About ‘Negative Impact’ of Tariffs on Chinese Imports

-That’s the case U.S. retailers are trying to make in their collective effort to urge President Trump against imposing sweeping tariffs on imports from China — which they say will serve to increase consumer prices.
+That’s the case U.S. retailers are trying to make in their collective effort to urge President Donald Trump against imposing sweeping tariffs on imports from China, which they say will serve to increase consumer prices.

 “We are concerned about the negative impact as you consider remedial actions under Section 301 of the Trade Act could have on America’s working families.
 Investigating technology and intellectual property policies and practices is critically important to our innovative economy.
 Yet were this investigation to result in a broadly applied tariff remedy on imports from China, it would hurt American households with higher prices and exacerbate a U.S. tariff system that is already stacked against working families,” the letter said.

-Coming right on the heels of steel and aluminum tariffs imposed last week and aimed right at China, the Trump Administration is said to be preparing to levy tariffs on China for its intellectual property infringements.
+Coming on the heels of steel and aluminum tariffs imposed last week and aimed at China, the Trump administration is said to be preparing to levy tariffs on China for its intellectual property infringements.

 Trump is considering imposing tariffs on Chinese imports using the authority provided under Section 301 of the Trade Act, which would allow for the tariffs to move forward without approval from Congress provided the U.S. Trade Representative determines that China’s actions related to intellectual property and technology transfer have been a burden on U.S. commerce.

-But the move could prove detrimental to a consumer who’s already more discerning about her discretionary spending on clothing and footwear.
+But the move could prove detrimental to a consumer who’s already more discerning about his or her discretionary spending on clothing and footwear.

 “In the U.S., those who can afford less pay more because the U.S. levies the highest tariffs on basic consumer goods.
 For example, families shopping in our stores pay higher prices because America already levies import taxes as much as 32 and 67 percent on basic clothes and shoes.
 Applying any additional broad-based tariff as part of a Section 301 action would worsen this inequity and punish American working families with higher prices on household basics like clothing, shoes, electronics and home goods,” the letter continued.